-According to GlobalData, Zambia is the world’s eighth-largest producer of copper, with output of 796kt in 2022, down by 0.56% on 2021.
+According to GlobalData, Zambia is the world’s eighth-largest producer of copper in 2022, with output down by 0.56% on 2021.
 Over the five years to 2021, production from Zambia increased by a CAGR of 0.04% and is expected to rise by a CAGR of 0.29% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Copper Mining to 2026 report.
 Buy the report here.

-Zambia accounts for 4% of global production, with the other largest producers being Chile (25%), Peru (11%), China (9%) and the Democratic Republic of the Congo (9%).
-Exports of copper from Zambia remained flat at 24kt in 2022 over 2021, with the highest share being exported to China.
-Zambia’s copper exports are expected to drop at a CAGR of 0.1% between 2022 and 2026, to 24kt by 2026.
+Zambia accounts for 4% of global production, with the largest producers being Chile, Peru, China and the Democratic Republic of the Congo.
+Exports of copper from Zambia increased by 0.17% in 2022 over 2021, with the highest share being exported to China.
+Zambia’s copper exports are expected to drop at a CAGR of 0.1% between 2022 and 2026.

 Leading producers of copper in Zambia are First Quantum Minerals, Barrick Gold and Glencore.
-First Quantum Minerals's output was 600.62kt in 2021, up by 7% on 2020.
-Barrick Gold produced 103.71kt, a decrease of 9%, and output from Glencore was 12.79kt, a decrease of 5% on the previous year.
+During 2020-2021, First Quantum Minerals's output was up by 7%, Barrick Gold's output decreased by 9%, while output from Glencore decreased by 5%.

 For more detailed analysis of global copper mining, buy the report here.